ajejoseph22/jazz-space/README.md

 - Create a new board.
 - Copy the board link to share with others.
 - Add new sticky notes to the board.
 - Hover the bottom-right of each note to edit and delete.
+- Use the handler at the top of each note to drag and drop them on the board.
 The notes are synced in real-time using WebSockets.
-- Use the handler at the top of each note to drag and drop (unsynced) them on the board.

 ## Development Mode
 1. Clone the repository.